Renad02x/My-Portfolio/README.md

 - Highlight days when water levels dropped below the threshold.
 - Analyze the relationship between temperature and water consumption trends.
 - Present **KPIs** such as:
-  - Water consumption per day.
+  - Average Water Usage.
-  - Total number of refills.
+  - Average Temperature on low level days .
-  - Number of alerts issued.
+  - Precentage of low level alerts.

 ## 🛠️ Technologies Used